3 - Chromosome Variation

 Key Questions

 • The aneuploidies described above are essentially the only ones that result in live human births.
-Why do you think these aneuploidies are viable while aneuploidies of other chromosomes are not?
+Why do you think these aneuploidies are viable at birth while aneuploidies of other chromosomes are not?

 Endopolyploidy

-The fruit fly Drosophila is a diploid organism containing four pairs of homologous chromosomes.
+Some tissues contain cells that have more than two chromosome sets, whereas the other somatic cells are diploid.
+This situation is called endopolyploidy.
+For example, human liver cells can vary in euploidy (some cells are tetraploid or octaploid).
+Endopolyploidy allows liver cells to increase the production of protein products to meet the unique metabolic demands placed on liver cells.
+Moreover, the fruit fly Drosophila is a diploid organism containing four pairs of homologous chromosomes.
 However, the salivary glands of the fruit fly contain higher variations in euploidy.
-Endopolyploidy occurs when the homologous chromosomes pair with each other and then undergo several rounds of DNA replication without cell division.
-DNA replication in this way produces polytene chromosomes, a thick bundle of identical DNA molecules, lying parallel to each other.
+Endopolyploidy results when the homologous chromosomes pair with each other and then undergo several rounds of DNA replication without cell division.
+In fruit flies, DNA replication in this way produces polytene chromosomes, a thick bundle of identical DNA molecules, lying parallel to each other.

 Key Questions